joyful-fox-2019/mini-wp/README.md

 1. Write, Read, Edit and Delete on all of your article posts.
 2. Upload featured image of your post to Google Cloud Storage.
 3. Third-party sign in in this case you can use Goosle Sign In.
+4. Search your own article by its title.

 # USER
 ### **Register**